Justin Moed: Electoral history

-AJ Feeney-Ruiz (R) 41.7% (5,961 votes)

 Personal life

 Justin Moed graduated from Butler University in 2006.
 He started as a doorkeeper for the Indiana House of Representatives, then was Assistant Policy Director, and later served as Senior Policy Analyst.

 Moed is a homeowner in Garfield Park, where he owns and manages an urban farm.
 He is also involved with numerous neighborhood organizations.
 Moed serves as a member of the Indiana State Tourism Council, the White River Park Commission, and on the Board of Advisors for Indiana University - Indianapolis.